 Conformity inspections are to be conducted by CAA personnel or an authorised person within the applicant's organisation.
-Rule 21.35(a)(2), (3) and (4) require an applicant to successfully conduct a conformity inspection prior to conducting engineering compliance inspections and tests (ground or flight).
-CAA will also conduct its own independent conformity inspection under the type inspection authorisation, prior to it undertaking any engineering compliance inspections and certification testing (ground or flight).
+Rule 21.35(a)(2), (3) and (4) require an applicant to successfully conduct a conformity inspection before conducting engineering compliance inspections and tests (ground or flight).
+CAA will also conduct its own independent conformity inspection under the type inspection authorisation, before undertaking any engineering compliance inspections and certification testing (ground or flight).